 During his three years at KSU, Brian Crosby performed with the nationally recognized Kennesaw State Dance Company for six seasons.
 Throughout these seasons he had the opportunity to work with Israeli choreographer Ella Ben-Aharon; open KSU's Dance Theater with a performance of Ivan Pulinkala's evening-length "Metamorphosis"; and attend and perform at two consecutive American College Dance Association galas.
 Crosby also studied with ImmerseATL, completing their pre-proffesional program while being mentored by Sarah Hilmer, Sean Ngyeun-Hilton, and George Staib.

 Currently Crosby continues to reside in Atlanta.
-He proudly dances for Atlanta Dance Collective, Kit Modus, and Staibdance.
+He is in his second season with Atlanta Dance Collective.

 Kaitlin Davis was born in Wilmington, North Carolina and danced competitively for eleven years before attending East Carolina University.
 She received a BFA in Dance Performance and the Outstanding Senior in Dance Performance Award in Spring 2014.
 While at ECU she studied under Teal Darkenwald, John Dixon, Tommi Galaska, Dirk Lumbard, Galina Panova, Clarine Powell, and Patti Weeks.
 She performed in three of the Dance mainstage productions in her time there as well as numerous smaller shows.
 In 2011 she choreographed for the NBC film “Gametime: Tackling the Past” in which she was also a featured dancer.
 Davis has also danced as part of the Cucalorus Film Festival, Forward Motion Dance Company, and Opera House Theater Company.
 Her choreography was showcased in the music video “Party Girl” for up and coming artist Mary Simmons in 2016.
 She has taught students of all ages in several studios in the Wilmington and Atlanta areas and was an instructor at the ECU Summer Jazz Dance Intensive in 2013.
 She is a part of SIDEWAYS Contemporary Dance Company, Atlanta Dance Collective, and a dancer for Stella Entertainment.
 This is Kaitlin's second season with Atlanta Dance Collective.